nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

 1. User requests to find a particular task/event using a particular keyword used in the details.
-2. App shows a list of tasks/events matching that keyword.
+2. App shows a list of tasks/events matching that keyword. <br>
 Use case ends.

 **Extensions**

 2a.
 No such keyword was used before in any task details.

 >2a1.
-App shows message to user and displays an empty list to user.
+App shows message to user and displays an empty list to user. <br>
 > Use case ends.

 ####Use case: View all incomplete tasks